RaddN/gm-ajax-product-filter-for-woocommerce/readme.txt

 * Initial release.
 * Added AJAX filtering by category, tag, and attribute.
 * Enabled seamless integration with query strings and custom permalinks.
+= 1.0.4 =
+* Second release version.
+* Added permalinks filtering by category, tag, and attribute.
+* Fix issues
+* Autodetect pages where shortcode used

 ## Frequently Asked Questions